 Take the 25x Rule With a Grain of Salt

-Also, to counter market risk after you retire, some experts suggest keeping most of your portfolio in safer assets like bonds, CDs, and cash, which tend to have lower returns.
-With this caution in mind, a 25x savings goal may not be enough to retire.
+To counter market risk after you retire, some experts suggest keeping most of your portfolio in safer assets like bonds, CDs, and cash, which tend to have lower returns.
+With this caution in mind, a 25x savings goal might not be enough to retire.

 Since the 25x rule is based on a 30-year time span, it may not work for everyone.
 If you plan to retire early, or if you live much longer than most people, you may need to save more.
 By some counts, one out of every seven 65-year-olds lives to age 95.